AdriksOwy/adriksgames.github.io/README.md

 • Click on the gamepad icon on the top right.<br>
 • Pick some game.<br>
-• Click on the "download" button.<br>
+• Click image to install the game.<br>

 <b>Finished! 🎉 Have a nice game! 😊</b><br>